boazsegev/plezi/websocket chatroom.md

 ####The \_ask_nickname method

-Just like the `_send_message` method, this method's name starts with an underscore to make sure it is ignored by the Anorexic router.
+Just like the `_send_message` method, this method's name starts with an underscore to make sure it is ignored by the Plezi router.

 Since this message is used by the `collect` method to collect information (which will block our code), it's very important that this method will be short and fast - it might run hundreds of times (or more), depending how many people are connected to our chatroom...